Legal Advice for Income Tax — 74 results

 Yes.
 Under U.S. Bankruptcy Code section 521, after the voluntary... more

-Written by attorney Frederick Walker, 11 months ago.
+Written by attorney Frederick Walker, about 1 year ago.

 There is a common misconception that income taxes are never dischargeable in bankruptcy.
 In fact, you can discharge your back federal, state, and local income taxes in Chapter 7, Chapter 13,... more

 Written by attorney Robert Adams, about 1 year ago.

 Contrary to popular belief Personal Income Taxes frequently can be discharged in Bankruptcy, including both Chapter 7 and Chapter 13.
 Certain qualifications are listed below:

 SOME BASIC... more

 Written by attorney Dustin Wetton, about 4 years ago.